chadwhitacre/openpath/2026/open-source-deckchairs-on-the-ai-titanic/index.md

 this side project, and then I would shift to writing up a blog post about my experience with agentic coding and my thoughts on its impact on Open Source.

 I unplugged for a long weekend.
-I spent Tuesday with it again and got so bogged down in bugs that I gave up on shipping an MVP in the time allotted.
-I took a step back to reflect on what I had just experienced, and that reflection snowballed into an intuition that I needed to get as far away from the agentic vortex as I could in order to get some perspective on it and gather my true thoughts.
-I drove north through a snow-storm on Friday, spent the night at my inlaws empty house (they're in Florida), and spent Saturday with an old Amish friend, whom I last visited the week before starting at Sentry over five years ago.
+I spent Monday evening and Tuesday with it again, and this time got so bogged down in bugs that I gave up on shipping an MVP in the time allotted.
+I took a step back to reflect on what I had just experienced.
+That reflection snowballed into an intuition that I needed to get as far away from the agentic vortex as I could, in order to gain enough perspective to gather my true thoughts.

+{% include img.html src="seals.webp" caption="Nothing left but the sprites, courtesy of Nano Banana." %}

+I drove north through a snow-storm on Friday, spent the night at my inlaws' empty house (they're in Florida), and on Saturday found an old Amish friend.
+I beached the car in three snow drifts on the way.
+Three times Amish appeared to heave me out.
+The last one tried hitching his horse but that didn't work so he pushed instead.

+## Aaron's Table

+I abandoned the car and walked the last mile, wind whipping deep drifts and deeper chill.
+Subzero.
+Stark sun.
+My reward: two hours at Aaron's kitchen table, eating spelt raisin cookies and peanuts he grew.
+"Tell me, what is the World Wide Web?
+How would you explain it to a cabbage farmer?
+I've been studying up a lot lately.
+A web is a snare, isn't it?
+Why can't I seem to escape it, even out here?
+What is money anymore except a number in cyberspace?"

+{% include img.html src="materials.webp" caption="Also pictured: Issue 1 of <i>The Analog Times</i>." url="https://www.analogsunday.co/" %}

+I left with many gifts, the least of which were three books.
+Two are mine to
+keep: <i>The Complete Works of Menno Simon</i>, and <i>Hope Thou In God: Help for Depression From the Psalms and Other Scriptures (Study Questions Included)</i>.
+Yes, the Amish are not unfamiliar with depression and all sorts of mental illness.
+The third book is to return, a zine from the 1990s called
+<i>Why We Live Simply</i>.

+What can I say in brief?

 I spent Saturday night and Sunday re-engaging with society (the Super Bowl "helped"), and now here on Monday I'm drafting this post from my local library.

-{% include img.html src="library.jpg" caption="Remember libraries?" %}
+{% include img.html src="library.webp" caption="Remember libraries?" %}